 Bullfights tend to be in evening, so you'll probably want to find a hotel in Ronda.

 Ronda is 50km in land from the Costa del Sol.
 The 'road to Ronda' from San Pedro is a terrifying experience!
 Here's how to get from Málaga to Ronda.

 Ronda is the most beautiful of all the pueblos blancos (white villages).
 Built atop a high ravine, the historic bridges are quite a sight.

 One of Spain's most popular cities has bullfights for one week a year.

-Bullfights for six days around Corpus Christi every year.
+Bullfights are held for six days around Corpus Christi every year.
 This is earlier than a lot of the bullfights, which means the weather might be more bearable.
-Usually it costs a lot of money to get 'sombra' ('shade') tickets, as opposed to sitting in the scorching heat of the 'sol' ('sun') seats.
+Usually, it costs a lot of money to get 'sombra' ('shade') tickets, as opposed to sitting in the scorching heat of the 'sol' ('sun') seats.

 Granada is just an hour north of Málaga, making it an essential visit from the Costa del Sol.

 The bullfights are in the evening, so you'll need accommodation in Granada.

 Granada is one of the two most popular cities to visit in Andalusia (after Seville).
 Set in a valley with the famous Alhambra fortress looming overhead, the city has very distinct Moorish, Jewish and Gypsy quarters, as well as the best free tapas culture in the country.

 04 of 05